Joining Our Company

 Applications for membership of The Company of Nurses and admission to the Freedom will be considered from those whose names are or have previously been on the Register of the Nursing and Midwifery Council (or equivalent regulatory body).
 Nurses from all specialties, nurses no longer in current clinical practice and retired nurses are very welcome.
 Apprentice membership is open to students who are studying for a degree that, on completion, will lead to them being entered on the Register of the Nursing and Midwifery Council.

+Membership of the Company is open to anyone who meets the eligibility criteria applicable at the time of applying regardless of age, sex, race, disability, religion or belief, sexual orientation, or gender reassignment.
 In order to be eligible to join you must be 18 years old; have no criminal convictions (excluding any deemed to be spent under the terms of the Rehabilitation of Offenders Act 1974, and any that are for minor traffic offences); not be an un-discharged bankrupt; and be proposed and seconded by two Freemen of the Company.

 Application Form and Annual Fees (Quarterage)